yuruwang26/ELAP-seq-v4/ELAP-mRNA/README.md

 awk 'NR==FNR {h[$1] = $2; next} {print $1,$2,$3,$4,$5,$6,$7,$8,$9,$10,$11,$12,$13,$14,$15,$16,$17,$18,$19,$20,$21,$22,$23,$24,h[$1]}' oligo-sort.bed HeLa-sort.bed > HeLa-oligo-combine.bed
 ```
 Confidence level:
-The highest-confidence sites are defined as sites having IP stop ratio > 0.3 in both replicates and also identified in the third replicates.
+The highest-confidence sites are defined as sites having IP stop ratio >= 0.3 in at least replicates and also identified in all three replicates.
-The higher-confidence sites are defined as sites having IP stop ratio > 0.3 in both replicate or identified in the thrid replicate.
+The higher-confidence sites are defined as sites either having IP stop ratio >= 0.3 in two replicate or identified in all three replicates.
 The lower-confidence sites are defined as sites having IP stop ratio < 0.3 and identified in only two replicates.

 Modification level: